recodable/lunh/README.md

 lunh('4242-4242-4242-4242'); // and dashes

-lunh('424242424242hello'); // returns false as we accept only numbers, spaces and dashes
+lunh('424242424242hello'); // returns false if anything else is pass to the function
 ```

 ## Credit